-Plymouth Marjon University Plymouth Marjon University Plymouth Marjon University BA (Hons) 6 Youth and Community Work Full Time - 3 years School of Education 100466 None L530 Normal University entrance criteria apply (please refer to the website for further details).
-International students will be expected to meet the English language requirements of IELTS 6.0 or equivalent.
+Plymouth Marjon University Plymouth Marjon University Plymouth Marjon University BA (Hons): Integrated Degree Apprenticeship 4, 5, 6 Youth Work Full Time - 3 years School of Education 100466 None N/A Normal University entrance criteria apply (please refer to the website for further details).
 A DBS check and an interview is required.
 Applicants should have sufficient practical experience prior to commencement of the course (i.e. 100 hours).
-National Youth Agency Youth and Community Work 2019 National Occupational Standards for Youth Work (2020) English YCWCP4, YCWDP5 and YCWHP6
+For Apprentices with an EHCP or legacy statement, the minimum requirement is Entry L3; BSL gualification is required for those whose primary language is BSL.
+International apprentices will be expected to meet the English language requirements of IELTS 6.0 or equivalent.
+National Youth Agency Youth and Community Work 2019 Youth Worker Occupational Standard English